anasaadi02/anasaadi02/README.md

 # 💫 About Me:
 Hi there!
-I’m SAADI ANAS, a passionate Software Engineer.
-My journey in tech has been fueled by a deep love for problem-solving and creating impactful solutions using cutting-edge technologies.
-I have hands-on experience in Full Stack Development, Data Science and Artificial Intelligence.<br><br>During my internships, I’ve had the opportunity to work on diverse projects, ranging from developing AI-driven knowledge management systems and customs query chatbots to web application development using microservices architecture.
-My recent focus has been on generative AI, RAG (Retrieve and Generate) systems, and vector databases, all while ensuring optimal performance and user-centric design.<br><br>Feel free to connect with me on GitHub or reach out for collaborations or just to chat about tech!
+I’m SAADI ANAS, a Software Engineer and ENSIAS (Class of 2025) graduate.
+I’m passionate about problem-solving and building impactful, scalable solutions using modern software and AI technologies.

+I have hands-on experience in full-stack development and AI-powered systems, working across web, backend, and intelligent data pipelines.
+Through my professional experiences, I’ve contributed to projects ranging from AI-driven knowledge management platforms and enterprise chatbots to microservices-based web applications.

+Feel free to connect with me on GitHub or reach out for collaborations

 ## 🌐 Socials: